 Star Wars (1977)

-That would not have happened in 2019, now it is inconceivable to think of a Hollywood movie without merchandising.
+Today, it is inconceivable to think of a Hollywood movie without merchandising.
 Even the studios themselves have their own merchandising bags.